RamenDR/ocm-ramen-samples/README.md

    At this point the placement of the application is managed by *Ramen*.

-## Disable DR for a DR enabled application
+## Disable DR for a DR enabled OCM managed application

 1. Ensure the placement is pointing to the cluster where the workload is currently placed to avoid data loss if OCM moves the application to